Botanical name:Origanum vulgare ▪ Family name: Lauraceae

-It is commonly used by local chefs in southern Philippines when boiling carabao or cow meat to eliminate the odor of the meat, and to add a pleasant, spicy flavor.
+It is commonly used by local chefs in southern Philippines when boiling carabao or cow meat to eliminate the odour of the meat, and to add a pleasant, spicy flavour.

 Oregano combines nicely with pickled olives, capers, and lovage leaves.
 Unlike most Italian herbs, oregano works with spicy foods, which are popular in southern Italy.